Ayurveda Detox Tea

 • Daily Routine: Early mornings, oil pulling, and gentle exercise keep me grounded.

-• Movement: Yoga or a short walk gets my blood flowing and supports detox.
+• Movement: Yoga or a short walk gets my blood flowing and supports the body’s natural cleansing processes.

 • Self-Care: I love Abhyanga (oil massage) or dry brushing for a little TLC.